Home PhotoAcute Studio PhotoAcute Mobile

 - if the widest aperture is f/2.7 or even wider, the one closest to f/4.5 (e.g. f/5.6) is also required

-for example: For Canon EOS 350D equipped with kit EF-S 18-55mm f/3.5-5.6 lens, the optimal set of images for profile creation will be:
+for example: For Canon EOS 350D equipped with kit EF-S 18-55mm f/3.5-5.6 lens, the optimal set of images for profile creation would be:

 - focal length 18, aperture f/3.5